SzaboGabesz/cheemai/README.md

 ### Features

 * Create new timesheet entry
-* Create new timesheet entry by and older entry (Continue)
+* Continue timesheet entry (with the same description, project and activity) by clicking on "Continue" button or doubleclicking on the row
 * Modify description, project and activity during recording
 * Delete timesheet entry
 * Browse through existing entries